ministryofjustice/opg-lpa/docs/runbooks/troubleshooting_container_images/troubleshooting_container_images.md

 - Docker Desktop for Mac
 - PHPStorm

-please see [Setting up aws Credentials](setting-up-aws-credentials/setting-up-credentials.md) for details of how to set up aws cli and aws-vault on your local machine.
+please see [Setting up AWS Credentials](../setting-up-aws-credentials/setting-up-credentials.md) for details of how to set up aws cli and aws-vault on your local machine.

 ## Scenarios